CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/actuator-limits.rst

 Remote Limit Switches
 ---------------------

 Supported devices (TalonFX, CANcoder, CANifier) can be utilized as a remote limit switch, disabling actuator outputs when triggers.
-Simply configure the ``Limit Source``, ``Limit ID`` and ``Limit Auto Set Pos`` configs.
+When utilizing a CANcoder as a remote sensor, the limit will trigger when the magnet strength changes from BAD (red) to GOOD (orange) or PERFECT (green).

-For example, when utilizing a CANcoder as a remote sensor, the limit will trigger when the magnet strength changes from BAD (red) to GOOD (orange) or PERFECT (green).
+The remote limit switch can be selected using the ``LimitSource`` and ``LimitRemoteSensorID`` configs.

 .. tab-set::